a10abrams/aetherium-fantasy-school/README.md

 # Aetherium
 Welcome to Aetherium!
 This project is a creative endeavor combining web design, copywriting, and TTRPGs (table-top role-playing games).
-This site serves to be the landing page for anyone interested in &#10024; *Attending an arcane university.* &#10024;
+This site serves to be the landing page for anyone interested in &#10024; *attending an arcane university.* &#10024;

 ## Table of Contents